stitchdata/docs/_integration-schemas/fullstory/events.md

       A unique ID for the an individual user that combines all users (`UserId`) with the same user app key (`UserAppKey`).

       For example: If you've identified user `327` whenever they visit your site, event records for the user across devices, browsers, etc. will include this ID.

+  - name: "UserId"
+    type: "integer"
+    description: "A unique ID for a user cookie given on a device/browser.
+This ID may be reset if the user clears their cookies, switches devices, changes browsers, etc."

   - name: "EventTargetSelectorTok"
     type: "string"